CrazyOldWizard/TV-Show-Sorter/README.md

 # Sort TV Shows

-This is a c# program that will create a folder structure based off of the name of the show, then the season number.
+This is a C# program that will create a folder structure based off of the name of the show, then the season number.

 ## Installation and Usage